ryanlee486/nginx-android/README.md

 # nginx Android Build

 A complete cross-compilation setup for building nginx for Android using Android NDK.
-This project successfully builds nginx binaries for all major Android architectures with **full HTTP/3 and QUIC support**, HTTP basic authentication, and all modern web server features.
+This project successfully builds nginx binaries for all major Android architectures with **full HTTP/3 and QUIC support**, **HTTP/2 with proper compression**, and all modern web server features.

 ## 🎯 Features

 - ✅ **Full nginx functionality** on Android with all HTTP protocols
 - ✅ **HTTP/3 and QUIC support** with OpenSSL 3.3.2
-- ✅ **Brotli compression** with 15-20% better compression than gzip
+- ✅ **HTTP/2 with proper compression** using Gzip (Brotli removed to fix compatibility)
-- ✅ **HTTP/2 and TLS 1.3** support for modern web standards
+- ✅ **TLS 1.3** support for modern web standards
 - ✅ **HTTP basic authentication** with password hashing support
 - ✅ **Cross-platform support** for all Android architectures
 - ✅ **DIY libcrypt implementation** for Android compatibility